-&lt;sup>3 Use terminology as appropriate in the circumstances
+3 Use terminology as appropriate in the circumstances.

-- (a) For preparation and fair presentation of the financial statements in accordance with IFRSs; - (b) For such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error; and - (c) To provide us with: - (i) Access to all information of which management is aware that is relevant to the preparation and fair presentation of the financial statements, such as records, documentation and other matters; - (ii) Additional information that we may request from management for the purpose of the review; and - (iii)Unrestricted access to persons within ABC Company from whom we determine it necessary to obtain evidence.
+- (b) For such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error; and - (c) To provide us with: - Access to all information of which management is aware that is relevant to the preparation and fair presentation of the financial statements, such as records, documentation and other matters; - (ii) Additional information that we may request from management for the purpose of the review; and - (iii) Unrestricted access to persons within ABC Company from whom we determine it necessary to obtain evidence.